 ‘We need a rhythm section,’ Sunshine said.

-He cast a jealous eye on Bas and briefly considered cutting him loose, carrying him back to the car park and pretending they’d never invited him in the first place, but decided against it.
-Bas was not strictly conscious most of the time, but guitars sang like angels when he played them.
+He cast a jealous eye on Bas and briefly considered cutting him loose, carrying him back to the car park and pretending they’d never invited him in the first place.
+He decided against it.
+Bas was not strictly conscious most of the time, but the previous four hours had been enough to know guitars sang like angels when he played them.
 He had been the rehearsal’s only positive.

 ‘Do you know any drummers?’
 Hazard asked.